SerenTera/npc-replacer/README.md

 ## Basic Info
 This module allows you to change the appearance of NPC while maintaining it's original functions like skill usages in summons or npc dialogs etc...

+Elin-npc module written by me is also included in this, so you can just remove the other module if you are using this.

 However, it will certainly bug out texture wise.
 Summons might also stay around for 5 seconds after being unsummoned for some reason.

 Requires